dwan12345/Cisco-CLI-Commands/SIC Phase 2/Questions.md

 5. What is the domain name of your company. @seaicecreamery.com

 6. Does your company have an established naming scheme for your network devices? nope
-7. Do you guys plan to use the edge firewalls in an active/active or active/passive setup.
+7. Do you guys plan to use the edge firewalls in an active/active or active/passive setup. up to me

+8. Do you guys plan to have a guest network?